hypermodeinc/modus/README.md

 Currently, the supported languages you may choose from are:

 - [Go](https://go.dev/) - A general-purpose programming language originally designed by Google.
-  - If you are primarily used to writing back-end apps, you'll likely prefer to use Go.

-- [AssemblyScript](https://www.assemblyscript.org/) - A TypeScript-like language designed for
+- [AssemblyScript](https://www.assemblyscript.org/) - A TypeScript-like language designed for WebAssembly.
-  WebAssembly.

-  - If you are primarily used to writing front-end web apps, you'll feel at home with AssemblyScript.

-Additional programming languages may be supported in the future.
+Additional programming languages will be supported in the future.

 ## Hosting

 Modus is a free, open-source framework, you’re welcome to run your Modus apps on your own hardware or on any hosting platform that meets your needs.

-However, over at Hypermode we have build additional tooling and infrastructure to make building and deploying your agentic applications easy.
-Our hosting plans include features you might expect, such as support, telemetry, and high availability.
-They also include specialty features such as model hosting that are purposefully designed to work in tandem with Modus apps.
+However, over at [Hypermode](https://hypermode.com/) we have built additional tooling and infrastructure to make constructing and deploying your agents and AI applications easy.
+Hypermode includes models, observability, debugging, and function hosting.
+Just push your code to Github and Hypermode will automatically build and deploy it on global infrastructure.

 ## Open Source